lisandromindel/lmm-git-workshop/conclusion.md

 [Git Graph for VSCode](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph)

 ## THANK YOU!
-...and big secret thanks to Atlassian for letting me borrow and edit their images and some of their copy ;)
+And thanks to Atlassian for (not) letting me borrow and edit their images and quote them ;)

 [Previous](./branching.md)